costajob/app-servers/README.md

 ##### Considerations
 GO is a pretty fast language and allows using all of the cores with no particular configuration.
-Memory consumption is also really good.
+Memory consumption and resiliency are really good.

 ##### Concurrency and parallelism
 GO runs natively on all of the cores: indeed it seems to be a little conservative on CPUs percentage usage.